 The Considerate Constructors Scheme’s aim is to improve the image of construction by raising standards of construction sites and companies through the monitoring of their activities on site.
 The Scheme compares the performance of sites by monitoring and scoring them against the Scheme’s Code of Considerate Practice.
 Sites that register with the Scheme are expected to attain levels of at least compliance with the Code of Considerate Practice.
 The Scheme will help and encourage sites to achieve levels of compliance.
 This non-compliance process describes how the Scheme deals with sites that do not achieve compliance.

-All questions highlighted in bold on the Checklist must be satisfactorily addressed in order for the company to achieve compliance which indicates that a company has reached a standard beyond statutory requirements.
+All questions highlighted in bold on the Checklist must be satisfactorily addressed in order for the site to achieve compliance which indicates that a site has reached a standard beyond statutory requirements.

-Any company which fails to adequately address all bold compliance questions in a section, to the Monitor’s satisfaction, will be awarded a non-compliant score for that section, regardless of any other positive activities or initiatives undertaken relevant to that section.
+Any site which fails to adequately address all bold compliance questions in a section, to the Monitor’s satisfaction, will be awarded a non-compliant score for that section, regardless of any other positive activities or initiatives undertaken relevant to that section.
 The non-compliant score to be awarded will depend on the nature and severity of the issues identified taking into account the required course of action.
 Therefore, when awarding a section a non-compliant score, consideration will be given to the expected course of follow up action though it is still the nature of the issue itself which will dictate the score.

 Non-compliance and Disciplinary Process